pilight/java-gui/README.md

 ```
 C:\433-gui.jar 192.168.1.199 5000
 ```
 The next time the `433-gui.jar` starts, it will use this value.
-To change the server / port, start the `433-gui` again with the right
+To change the server / port, start the `433-gui` again with the right CLI arguments.